daCFniel/Space-Bottle/README.md

 The game has two game modes.

-1. Story mode
+- Story mode
- 1. Not implemented yet
+-Not implemented yet
-2. Endless mode
+- Endless mode
- 1. The goal of endless mode is to stay alive as long as possible by avoiding hostile aliens.
+-The goal of endless mode is to stay alive as long as possible by avoiding hostile aliens.